-From my description of the Board's activities, you can see that we use various tools and take a hands-on approach to real-time issues.
-What do all of the Board's efforts in the service crisis have in common?
-They are intended to facilitate the recovery of rail service in the most severely impacted areas, and to enhance cooperation among our stakeholders to restore the fluidity and efficiency of the network.
+From my description of the Board's activities, you can see that we use various tools and take a hands-on approach to events in real-time.
+We obviously only want to take actions that will improve, rather than exacerbate, the situation, and doing that takes careful consideration.
 I believe that our carefully considered efforts have helped to focus all the stakeholders, especially railroads, on a swift resolution.
-Although the rail network remains vulnerable and service levels are still suboptimal, I am confident that the rail industry has the know-how and expertise to come out of this difficult period.
+I am confident that the rail industry has the know-how and expertise to come out of this difficult period.
 Our job is to hold them accountable for doing that.
-Some of the most recent data suggest that the industry is turning the corner and gaining momentum, and I will be watching closely to see if that improvement is sustained.
+Some of the most recent data suggest that the industry is turning the corner, and we will be watching closely to see if that improvement is sustained.